 Now, this is one thing I will definitely miss when I leave Hong Kong – the typhoon lockdown.
 Sadly they always seem to strike on the weekend, so we don’t often get to skip work, but nevertheless, the city’s spontaneous cyclones always give us the perfect excuse to stay at home, snuggle up, and enjoy a day of Netflix binging.
 That said, it wasn’t too enjoyable experiencing the most intense storm on record last September, Typhoon Manghkut, from my 40th-floor apartment!

 I was aware that Hong Kong skyscrapers were built to “sway” a little during ferocious winds, but when that beast hit the city, it was literally like being trapped on a rocky boat at sea for a day and trying not to vomit.
 Other than that, typhoon season is a unique part of Hong Kong life that – in a weird way – I’m glad I got to experience… from the comfort of my sofa.

 10. My Wonderful #HKfamily

 I deliberately left this one until last because quite frankly, the hardest thing to leave behind in Hong Kong is the people.
 When you live 6,000 miles away from your family, your Hong Kong friends take that place.
 If you’re lucky enough, you will find yourself surrounded by some of the most loving, inspiring, and fun human beings you will ever meet.
-And you will never take them for granted, because living abroad isn’t always sunshine and roses.
-Even after you’ve learnt how to adapt to a new culture and value system, and so on, you will inevitably find yourself facing some tough times, like losing a loved one back home, and struggling through grief and heartbreak.
+And you will never take them for granted because living abroad isn’t always sunshine and roses.
+Even after you’ve learned how to adapt to a new culture and value system, and so on, you will inevitably find yourself facing some tough times, like losing a loved one back home and struggling through grief and heartbreak.

 So Hong Kong, as I prepare to say farewell, I thank you for all the fantastic memories and for giving me the best eight years of my life – so far.